 Don’t hem and haw about it.
 Don’t make excuses or apologize, or act awkward or defensive about it.
 Just…own it.

 Honestly, this is true for every interaction with women, not just when it comes to your lifestyle choices about alcohol.

-When you can’t explain how you got into your field of work or study, or don’t have an opinion on which movie should win Best Picture at the Oscars (Get Out), it’s off-putting.
+When you can’t explain how you got into your field of work or study, or don’t have an opinion on who should win this year’s NBA Finals (the Heat), it’s off-putting.
 Indecisiveness makes a woman question how thoughtfully and intentionally you live the rest of your life.

 So if you’ve made a decision not to drink alcohol, for good or just for right now, make sure you convey that you own that choice and feel good about it.

 2. Have a go-to non-alcoholic drink order ready

 Again, this is true whether you drink or don’t, and relates to the point above.

 If you meet for drinks—alcoholic or otherwise—have your drink order ready to go.